FinanceLooker [0.0.8]

 • All long lived assets excluding goodwill and intangible assets not subject to amortization are evaluated for impairment on the basis of undiscounted cash flows whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable Goodwill and intangible assets not subject to amortization are evaluated for impairment annually or sooner if management believes such assets may be impaired An impaired asset is written down to its estimated fair value based on discounted future cash flows

-• In November 2023 the FASB issued ASU 2023 07 Segment Reporting Topic 280 Improvements to Reportable Segment Disclosures which requires additional disclosure of significant segment expenses included in the reported measure of segment profit or loss and regularly provided to the Chief Operating Decision Maker This standard does not change how an entity identifies its operating segments or applies quantitative thresholds to determine its reportable segments The standard is effective for fiscal years beginning after December 15 2023 including interim periods within those fiscal years beginning after December 15 2024 Early adoption is permitted The Company is currently evaluating the impact of adoption of this standard on its consolidated financial statements and does not expect a material impact upon adoption
+• In November 2023 the Financial Accounting Standards Board FASB issued Accounting Standards Update ASU 2023 07 Segment Reporting Topic 280 Improvements to Reportable Segment Disclosures which requires additional disclosure of significant segment expenses included in the reported measure of segment profit or loss and regularly provided to the Chief Operating Decision Maker This standard does not change how an entity identifies its operating segments or applies quantitative thresholds to determine its reportable segments The standard is effective for fiscal years beginning after December 15 2023 including interim periods within those fiscal years beginning after December 15 2024 The Company adopted ASU 2023 07 effective for Fiscal 2025 without a material impact on its consolidated financial statements See Note 13 Segment Information for disclosure related to the Company s segment reporting

 • Under the terms of the agreement CMA provides subject to the direction and supervision of the Board of Directors of the Company i senior corporate functions including supervision of the Company s financial legal executive recruitment internal audit and information systems departments as well as the services of a Chief Executive Officer and Chief Financial Officer and ii services in connection with acquisitions dispositions and financings by the Company including identifying and profiling acquisition candidates negotiating and structuring potential transactions and arranging financing for any such transaction CMA through its personnel also provides to the extent possible the stimulus and creativity to develop an innovative and dynamic persona for the Company its products and corporate image In order to fulfill its obligations under the management agreement CMA employs numerous individuals who acting as a unit provide management administrative and creative functions for the Company

-• From time to time the Company enters into aluminum swap contracts to partially mitigate our exposure to changes in the cost of aluminum containers Such financial instruments are designated and accounted for as cash flow hedges Accordingly gains or losses attributable to the effective portion of the cash flow hedge are reported in accumulated other comprehensive income loss AOCI and reclassified into cost of sales in the period in which the hedged transaction affects earnings The following summarizes the gains losses recognized in the Consolidated Statements of Income and AOCI
+• From time to time the Company enters into aluminum swap contracts to partially mitigate its exposure to changes in the cost of aluminum containers Such financial instruments are designated and accounted for as cash flow hedges Accordingly gains or losses attributable to the effective portion of the cash flow hedge are reported in accumulated other comprehensive income loss AOCI and reclassified into cost of sales in the period in which the hedged transaction affects earnings The following summarizes the gains losses recognized in the Consolidated Statements of Income and AOCI

-• The 1991 Omnibus Incentive Plan the Omnibus Plan provides for compensatory awards consisting of i stock options or stock awards for up to 9 600 000 shares of common stock ii stock appreciation rights dividend equivalents other stock based awards in amounts up to 9 600 000 shares of common stock and iii performance awards consisting of any combination of the above The Omnibus Plan is designed to provide an incentive to officers and certain other key employees and consultants by making available to them an opportunity to acquire a proprietary interest or to increase such interest in National Beverage The number of shares or options which may be issued under stock based awards to an individual is limited to 3 360 000 during any year Awards may be granted for no cash consideration or such minimal cash consideration as may be required by law Options generally have an exercise price equal to the fair market value of our common stock on the date of grant vest over a five year period and expire after ten years
+• The 1991 Omnibus Incentive Plan the Omnibus Plan provides for compensatory awards consisting of i stock options or stock awards for up to 9 600 000 shares of common stock ii stock appreciation rights dividend equivalents other stock based awards in amounts up to 9 600 000 shares of common stock and iii performance awards consisting of any combination of the above The Omnibus Plan is designed to provide an incentive to officers and certain other key employees and consultants by making available to them an opportunity to acquire a proprietary interest or to increase such interest in National Beverage The number of shares or options which may be issued under stock based awards to an individual is limited to 3 360 000 during any year Awards may be granted for no cash consideration or such minimal cash consideration as may be required by law Options generally have an exercise price equal to the fair market value of the Company s common stock on the date of grant vest over a five year period and expire after ten years

-• The Special Stock Option Plan provides for the issuance of stock options to purchase up to an aggregate of 3 600 000 shares of common stock Options may be granted for such consideration as determined by the Board of Directors The vesting schedule and exercise price of these options are tied to the recipient s ownership level of common stock the terms generally allow for the reduction in exercise price upon each vesting period and the options generally expire after ten years Also the Board of Directors authorized the issuance of options to purchase up to 100 000 shares of common stock to be issued at the direction of the Chairman
+• The Special Stock Option Plan provides for the issuance of stock options to purchase up to an aggregate of 3 600 000 shares of common stock Options may be granted for such consideration as determined by the Board of Directors The vesting schedule and exercise price of these options are tied to the recipient s ownership level of common stock the terms generally allow for the reduction in exercise price upon each vesting period and the options generally expire after ten years The Board of Directors has also authorized the issuance of options to purchase up to 100 000 shares of common stock to be issued at the direction of the Chairman

 • The Key Employee Equity Partnership Program KEEP Program provides for the granting of stock options to purchase up to 480 000 shares of common stock to key employees consultants directors and officers Participants who purchase shares of stock in the open market receive grants of stock options equal to 50 of the number of shares purchased up to a maximum of 12 000 shares in any two year period Options under the KEEP Program are forfeited in the event of the sale of shares used to acquire such options Options are granted at an initial exercise price of 60 of the purchase price paid for the shares acquired the exercise price reduces to the par value of the common stock at the end of the six year vesting period and the options generally expire after ten years